gas-buddy/configured-swagger-client/README.md

 configured-swagger-client
 =========================

-GasBuddy has chosed [Swagger](http://swagger.io/) as our API format for all internal services.
+GasBuddy has chosen [Swagger](http://swagger.io/) as our API format for all internal services.
 Luckily, a growing number of partners are also using Swagger.
 Our services are written mostly in Node.js, and this module is an attempt to make the process of wiring a Node.js project to Swagger services easier and more robust.